Position

 Responsibilities:

-• Ensure that all meat products meet quality and safety standards.
+• Ensure all meat products meet quality standards and are prepared and stored according to company policies and regulatory requirements.

 Qualifications

-• High school diploma or equivalent; additional education in food science or culinary arts is a plus.
+• High school diploma or equivalent; additional education in food service or culinary arts is preferred.

-• Proven experience as a Meat Supervisor or similar role.
+• Proven experience as a Meat Supervisor or similar role in a retail or food service environment.

-• In-depth knowledge of meat processing, storage, and safety regulations.
+• Knowledge of meat cutting, processing, and storage techniques.

 • Strong leadership and team management skills.